jfcrenshaw/lbg-desc-forecast/README.md

 2. Source `bin/setup_baseline_sim.sh`.
 This will set `RUBIN_SIM_RUN_DIR` and, if not already present, will download the survey simulation run we are analyzing.
 If you already have the rubin sim runs downloaded somewhere other than the default (`data/`), you can set this location by calling the setup script with the path as an argument.

-3. Calculate 5-sigma depths by running `bin/calc_m5.py`.
+3. Calculate 5-sigma depths by running `python bin/calc_m5.py`.

+4. Generate cached values for interpolating across 5-sigma depth maps: `python bin/create_caches.py`